-In a country where nearly one in five children don't live to see their fifth birthday and which has one of the world's poorest health systems, we are saving lives.
-With increasing numbers of families displaced from their homes, accessing healthcare is becoming an increasing challenge.
-We increased access to quality basic education for thousands of children in elementary schools across the country, training teachers distributing learning materials, constructing classrooms and establishing children's clubs that encourage children to stay in school.
-We reached thousands of vulnerable children by training local leaders and communities to prevent and respond to exploitation, abuse, violence, and neglect, providing medical and psychosocial support to hundreds of separated and unaccompanied children, and identifying and supporting survivors of sexual violence.
+We have increased access to quality basic education for thousands of children in elementary schools across the country, training teachers, distributing learning materials, constructing classrooms and establishing children's clubs that encourage children to stay in school.
+We’ve reached thousands of vulnerable children by training local leaders and communities to prevent and respond to exploitation, abuse, violence and neglect, providing medical, emotional and social support to hundreds of separated and unaccompanied children, and identifying and supporting survivors of sexual violence.

 - Supported 235,297 children in times of crisis